Get tech deals galore on Apple, HP and more for Amazon Prime Day 2021—shop our top picks

 Laptops

-Razer Blade 15 Advanced Gaming Laptop 2020 for $3,099.99 (Save $200): Between its bright display and lightning fast performance, the Razer Blade has a lot to offer.
+Razer Blade 15 Advanced Gaming Laptop 2020 for $3,099.99 (Save $200): Between its bright display and lightning fast performance, this Razer Blade has a lot to offer.

 HP Chromebook X360 12-inch HD+ Touchscreen Laptop for $314.99 (Save $85): The HP Chromebook has a colorful display and a springy keyboard.